 Elizabeth MacGonagle, Associate Professor of History and African & African-American Studies, is the Director of the Kansas African Studies Center and co-Director of the LAB.
 She has extensive experience facilitating collaboration across units on campus as the Director of the Kansas African Studies Center (KASC).
 Her research examines issues of culture, identity, and memory in African settings, and her scholarly expertise and fieldwork experiences in East and Southern Africa will enhance the research process of the LAB.

-Hannington Ochawada is a lecturer of African History in the University of Kansas departments of History and African & African-American Studies.
-Originally from Kenya and a native Kiswahili speaker, Hannington has taught in the U.S for many years.
+Hannington Ochwada is a lecturer of African History in the departments of History and of African and African-American Studies.
+Originally from Kenya and a native Kiswahili speaker, he has taught in the U.S for many years.
 His research focuses on gender and sexuality in East Africa and introduces students and community members to concepts of global Islam and religious syncretism.

 Peter Ojiambo, Associate Professor of African & African-American Studies, is the Associate Director of Kansas African Studies Center and co-Director of the LAB.
 He is originally from Kenya and directs the Kiswahili language program at KU.
 He has served as the coordinator for the African languages program for seven years.
 His research focuses on issues of education and development in Kenya, as well as the creation of appropriate cultural and linguistic pedagogies in the classroom.